InMotion: Vision

 In September 2018, the Vision was revealed to the world, unveiling the concept of the ultimate electric endurance racecar according to InMotion.
 This groundbreaking vehicle not only embodied their innovative design philosophy but also announced their new focus: fast charging.
 Termed 'Electric Refueling', this advancement addresses an issue hindering the widespread adoption of electric cars: long charging times.
 Their aim was to eliminate this barrier, making electric cars more enticing and accessible to the general public.
 In this car, mostly the aerodynamics was taken into account; it is almost 10 times as aerodynamically efficient as a current Formula 1 car.

 Revolution

-The Revolution is the current project race car designed to be ready to showcase the fast-charging technologies applied by the team.
+The Revolution is the current project race car designed to be ready to showcase the fast-charging technologies applied by the team to be ready for full electric endurance racing.
+The Revolution is a LMP3, with a Ginetta G58 chassis.
+The theoretical top speed is 316 kph and a power of 480 kW (640 pk).
+The car weighs about 1350 kg.

 During the assembly phase of the Revolution in November 2020, InMotion achieved another significant milestone: an exceptionally rapid fast-charging time.
 Within just 12 minutes, the race car's state of charge (SoC) increases from 20% to 80%.
-After 2.5 years, the team successfully reduced charging time by 66%.
-In July 2023, InMotion unveiled the Next Generation Battery Pack, facilitating the Revolution's ability to charge in just under 4 minutes.
+In July 2023, InMotion unveiled the Next Generation Battery Pack, facilitating the Revolution's ability to charge in a mere 4 minutes.
+Over the past 2.5 years, the team successfully reduced charging time by 66%, down from 12 minutes the previous year.
 As far as is known, this achievement positions the Revolution as the fastest-charging long-distance electric race car globally.

+The newest project of InMotion is the next iteration of the Next Generation Battery Pack (NGBP), the NGBP EVO.
+The goal of this project is to improve the robustness of the battery pack.
+Eventually increasing the pack’s potential for real-world cooling applications.
+In august 2026 InMotion tested the Revolution at Circuit Bilster Berg.
+Here it drove a fastest lap time of 1:46.5, which is almost as fast as a Porsche 911 gt3rs MR.